Protestantism in China: Protestant worship in the present

 The Chinese Union Version of the Bible, the Chinese New Hymnal, the Lord's Prayer as it is written in the Chinese Union Version and the Apostles' Creed are usually used by most Protestant worshipers in present-day China.

 The hymnal Canaan Hymns is one of the most successful underground Christian publications in China.
 In addition to house churches, it is used in Three-Self Patriotic Movement churches.

+The trend in the post-Mao era has been that Protestant churches in China have become more local, more independent, and less tied to denominational structures than was historically the case in China.

 Bible in China

-Starting in the early 19th century, many translation of the Bible into Chinese were made by Protestants, Catholics and Orthodox Christians.
+Starting in the early 19th century, many translations of the Bible into Chinese were made by Protestants, Catholics, and Orthodox Christians.
 An early translation was made by British missionary and linguist Robert Morrison (1782–1834).
 More than 300 million copies of the Bible in Chinese have been published and disseminated since 1823 with active participation of the Protestant missionaries from 1807 to 1953.

 Unregistered churches and cults

 Outside of the state-sanctioned Three-Self Church (三自教會), whose doctrines are in line with mainline Protestantism and have pro-government stances, what is intended as "Protestantism" (Jīdūjiào xīnjiào) in China.
 There are various dissident churches outside of the Three-Self Church.
 They primarily operate in the form of the so-called "family churches" (家庭教會), "underground churches" (地下教會) or "underground heavens" (地下天國), small worship groups in family homes.
 These have generally been called "house churches" by Western Christian media.
+In contemporary China, house churches are often of significant size, do not operate in houses, and operate openly.
 Family church networks are especially present in the provinces of Zhejiang and Henan.
 They have missionaries in other provinces and even abroad to neighboring states, such as Taiwan.

 There also includes a variety of cults based on the Bible teachings, such as Eastern Lightning, Mentuhui, Beili Wang, The Shouters, the Total Scope Church, the Fangcheng Fellowship, the China Gospel Fellowship and the Meeting Hall.
 Many of these less mainstream groups have been labeled "heterodox teachings" (邪教 (xiéjiào)) and are suppressed by Chinese legal authorities.